MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2022-10-01-dsinternals-ou-filtering.md

 date: '2022-10-01T00:00:00+00:00'
 layout: post
 lang: en
+image: /assets/images/HIBP.png
 permalink: /en/dsinternals-ou-filtering/
 ---

-One of the most frequent questions I am asked about the [DSInternals PowerShell Module](https://github.com/MichaelGrafnetter/DSInternals) cmdlets that fetch password hashes from Active Directory ([Get-ADReplAccount](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Get-ADReplAccount.md) and [Get-ADDBAccount](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Get-ADDBAccount.md)) is whether they could only return accounts from a specified organizational unit (OU).
+One of the most frequent questions I am asked about the [DSInternals PowerShell Module](https://github.com/MichaelGrafnetter/DSInternals) cmdlets that fetch password hashes from Active Directory ([Get-ADReplAccount](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Get-ADReplAccount.md#get-adreplaccount) and [Get-ADDBAccount](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Get-ADDBAccount.md#get-addbaccount)) is whether they could only return accounts from a specified organizational unit (OU).
 While OU-based filtering is not yet implemented in DSInternals directly, two PowerShell built-in features could be used to achieve this goal.

 ## A. Where-Object